ESCOMP/CTSM/doc/source/tech_note/Urban/CLM50_Tech_Note_Urban.rst

 :ref:`Jackson et al. (2010) <Jacksonetal2010>` are implemented in year 1950 (thus
-air conditioning is off in prior years) and air conditioning is turned off in year 2100 (because the buildings are not suitable for air conditioning in some extreme global warming scenarios).
-These feature will be described in more detail in a forthcoming paper.
+air conditioning is off in prior years) and air conditioning is turned off in year 2100 (because the buildings are not suitable for air conditioning in some extreme global warming scenarios), 3) an optional updated urban properties dataset and new scenario tool.
+These features are described in more detail in :ref:`Oleson and Feddema (2018) <OlesonFeddema2018>`.
 In addition, a module of heat stress indices calculated online in the model that can be used to assess human thermal comfort for rural and urban areas has been added.
 This last development is described and evaluated by :ref:`Buzan et al. (2015) <Buzanetal2015>`.